 Part seven: Carsten van Raalten – Delivery Manager

-Carsten (42) lives in Ens, a small town with not more than 3,000 inhabitants in the polder and province of Flevoland, in the central Netherlands.
+Carsten (42) lives in Ens, a small town with just over 3,000 inhabitants in the polder and province of Flevoland, in the central Netherlands.
 He is married and has two kids: a daughter of 13 and a son of 11 years old.
 He started his career as a system administrator.
 During his education, his passion for software development started to grow.
 His passion, as he describes it, is “to make things more beautiful than our clients expect.”

 Carsten: “The great thing about software is that end-users often do not fully know what is possible; by developing software, you can quickly open a whole new world for your customers.”

 System Administrator / Software Developer, Information Technology @ Deltion College Zwolle

 Solcon Group: Developer, Manager, Architect

 What do you do on a daily basis at Vanenburg?

 “In my day-to-day responsibility as a Delivery Manager, I am usually the linking pin between the end customer (managing director or shop floor) and our Vanenburg development teams.
 This requires good communication and project management, which are part of my natural skill set.
 In my role, I mainly take care of 3 activities:

 1) Solution Architect: in various projects, I take part as a pre-consultant to analyze the needs of the client and come up with a functional solution proposal.
 At the beginning of a project, this design is high level and functions as a good foundation to guide the client in defining the right direction and approach.
 During the project, I design and refine the requirements, and together with the team, I translate them to work packages.
 In SCRUM methodology we call this the ‘product owner’ role.